craftercms/docs/source/developers/draft.rst

   * It provides you with the ``item`` and ``index`` for each item, so you can use them appropriately as if you were iterating manually.

-The complete FreeMarker template for the carousel component now looks like below.
+The complete FreeMarker template for the carousel component becomes:

 .. code-block:: text
    :linenos: